 |Dr. Mark Kaminski, developer of Bexxar|

-Bexxar, which was developed by Mark Kaminski, a kind and brilliant hematologist and researcher at the University of Michigan, was simply never given a chance to succeed for a variety of reasons that have nothing to do with how effective it is.
+Bexxar, which was developed by Mark Kaminski, a kind and brilliant hematologist and researcher at the University of Michigan, was never really given a chance to succeed for a variety of reasons that have nothing to do with how effective it is.

 Bernadette King, a GSK spokesperson, told me today that GSK considered a "range of options" in an attempt to continue to make Bexxar available for patients.
 But after a "substantial and considered review, the company reached the decision to discontinue the manufacture and sale of the product," she says.